DreamerDragon/tp/docs/DeveloperGuide.md

          2a.4 VirusTracker updates the visits list and adds the new visit.
          2a.5 VirusTracker acknowledges and displays the added visit Use case ends.

 * 2b.
-VirusTracker detects error in data format
+The locationId is invalid.

-         2b.1 VirusTracker prompts user for correct personId 2b.2 User re-enters details
+         2b.1 VirusTracker prompts user for correct locationId 2b.2 User re-enters details
-         2b.3 VirusTracker checks the personId
+         2b.3 VirusTracker checks the locationId
-         2b.1 - 2b.3 are repeated until the correct personId is provided 2b.4 VirusTracker updates the visits list and adds the new visit.
+         2b.1 - 2b.3 are repeated until the correct locationId is provided 2b.4 VirusTracker updates the visits list and adds the new visit.
-         2b.5 VirusTracker acknowledges and displays the added visit Use case ends
+         2b.5 VirusTracker acknowledges and displays the added visit Use case ends.

 * 2c.
+VirusTracker detects error in date format

+         2c.1 VirusTracker prompts user for correct date format 2c.2 User re-enters details
+         2c.3 VirusTracker checks the date format
+         2c.1 - 2c.3 are repeated until the correct date format is provided 2c.4 VirusTracker updates the visits list and adds the new visit.
+         2c.5 VirusTracker acknowledges and displays the added visit Use case ends

+* 2d.
 User wishes to cancel the add command
-         2c.1 User enters “Cancel”
+         2d.1 User enters “Cancel”
-         2c.2 VirusTracker acknowledges and returns user to main page Use case ends
+         2d.2 VirusTracker acknowledges and returns user to main page Use case ends

 **UC02 - Delete visits by Date**

 **MSS**

-1. User chooses to clear the visit history before a date.
+1. User chooses to clear the visits data up to a certain date.
 2. VirusTracker requests for details of the date.
 3. User enters the required information of the date.
 4. VirusTracker updates the visits list and deletes the visits up to the entered date.
+5. VirusTracker acknowledges and displays the deleted visits

     Use case ends.

 **Extensions**

 * 2a.
-The date is not contained in the visits list.
+The date is not contained in the visits list

       2a.1 VirusTracker prompts user for correct date 2a.2 User re-enters date
       2a.3 VirusTracker checks the date entered
       2a.1 - 2a.3 are repeated until the correct date is provided 2a.4 VirusTracker updates the visits list and deletes the visits up to the entered date.
-      2a.5 VirusTracker acknowledges and displays the added visit Use case ends.
+      2a.5 VirusTracker acknowledges and displays the deleted visits Use case ends.

 * 2b.
+The date is not in the correct format

+      2b.1 VirusTracker prompts user for correct date format 2b.2 User re-enters date
+      2b.3 VirusTracker checks the date entered
+      2b.1 - 2b.3 are repeated until the correct date is provided 2b.4 VirusTracker updates the visits list and deletes the visits up to the entered date.
+      2b.5 VirusTracker acknowledges and displays the deleted visits Use case ends.

+* 2c.
 User wishes to cancel the add command

-         2b.1 User enters “Cancel”
+      2c.1 User enters “Cancel”
-         2b.2 VirusTracker acknowledges and returns user to main page Use case ends
+      2c.2 VirusTracker acknowledges and returns user to main page Use case ends

 **UC06: View all infected people**